Image

 3. Leverage the flexibility of remote training to create engaging learning materials and let your employees complete courses at their own pace for an improved experience.

-New data about online learning and remote training sounds encouraging: 95% of enterprise L&D leaders say they’re surprised at the fact that remote work enhanced training programs, while 79% of them confirm better outcomes from online training than from in-person sessions.
+New data about online learning and remote training is encouraging: 95% of enterprise L&D leaders say they’re surprised at the fact that remote work enhanced training programs, while 79% of them confirm better outcomes from online training than from in-person sessions.

 If you’d like to see the benefits of online training in your company, this guide is for you.
 Learn how to overcome the challenges of remote employee training, what training tools and apps are the best for a remote workforce, and how to deliver exceptional training for your talent to support their growth.